10 easy ways to save on your next flight

 6. Don't Forget the Discounters

 As their nickname suggests, discount airlines can save you a bundle, but they're not always easy to find.
 Luckily for consumers, discounters are cropping up more frequently on aggregators and booking sites (Kayak now offers fares for JetBlue and Spirit, for example) -- but there are still a few holdouts, such as Southwest and Allegiant Air, whose fares can't be found anywhere but their own websites.
 If you're traveling outside the U.S., don't forget to check the international discount airlines as well.

 7. Use Your Frequent Flier Miles

 Why pay a fare at all when you can use your frequent flier miles?
 Although redeeming miles has gotten more difficult in recent years, it's still a good option to consider, particularly if you're booking early; airlines designate a limited number of seats on each flight as eligible for award travel, and these seats go quickly.
-For more on redeeming your miles, check out Frequent Flier Miles: How to Use 'Em, Not Lose 'Em.
+Some credit cards can help you build up miles more quickly; see How to Choose the Best Travel Credit Card to learn more.

 8. Get a Refund When Fares Go Down